henkexbg/gallery-api/README.md

          "formatPath":"/gallery/image/{imageFormat}/sample/IMG_2909.JPG",
          "contentType":"image/jpeg",
          "filename":"IMG_2909.JPG"
-      }
-   ],
-   "comment":"Next, all videos",
-   "videos":[
+      },
       {
-         "comment":"freeSizePath will always be null for videos", "freeSizePath":null,
+         "comment":"freeSizePath works as for images, and gives a still image of the video", "freeSizePath":null,
-         "comment":"formatPath follows the same idea as that for images, though only conversionFormat needs to be replaced", "formatPath":"/gallery/video/{conversionFormat}/sample/MVI_2273.MP4",
+         "comment":"formatPath follows the same idea as that for images and gives a still image of the video", "formatPath":"/gallery/image/{imageFormat}/sample/MVI_2273.MP4",
+         "comment":"Gives the video URL, though only conversionFormat needs to be replaced", "videoPath":"/gallery/video/{conversionFormat}/sample/MVI_2273.MP4",
          "contentType":"video/mp4",
          "filename":"MVI_2273.MP4"
       }